Middle Eastern foreign policy of the Narendra Modi government: Iraqi Kurdistan

 Prior to the Modi administration, there had been limited diplomatic relations between India and Iraqi Kurdistan.
 India purchases Kurdish crude oil sold through Turkish companies.
 Several Indian citizens work in Iraqi Kurdistan.
 Many Kurds travel to India for educational or medical purposes.
-In July 2014, Hemin Hawrani, head of the Kurdistan Democratic Party's international relations wing, told The Hindu that he hoped for deeper political and economic ties with India, describing the country as "an important partner".
+In July 2014, Hemin Hawrami, head of the Kurdistan Democratic Party's international relations wing, told The Hindu that he hoped for deeper political and economic ties with India, describing the country as "an important partner".
 Hawrani also expressed his desire to see the Indian government open a consulate in Erbil, and invited Indian companies to invest in Kurdistan.
 In November 2014, the Indian government sent special envoy Ambassador Suresh K. Reddy to visit Kurdistan and meet Kurdish government officials.
 Reddy stated that India "fully supports the Kurdistan Region during this difficult time", and expressed confidence in the Kurdish government and the Peshmerga forces to preserve the stability and security of the region.
 The Ambassador also praised the role of Peshmerga forces in fighting ISIL, and announced that the Indian government would open a consulate in Kurdistan.

 Israel

 Israel is one of India's most important strategic partner and major source of its military hardware.
-Relation is expected to flourish with Modi government as the ruling Bharatiya Janata Party is known for its pro-Israeli stands and in favor of strengthening ties with Israel.
+Relation is expected to flourish with Modi government as the ruling Bharatiya Janata Party is known for its pro-Israeli stands and in favour of strengthening ties with Israel.
 Sushma Swaraj, who was chairperson of the 'India-Israel parliamentary friendship group', visited Israel earlier and called Israel a reliable partner besides expressing her admiration for former Israeli Prime Minister Golda Meir.

 In September 2014, Modi met his Israeli counterpart Benjamin Netanyahu in the first interaction between the premiers of the two countries in 11 years with the leader of the Jewish state saying, "Sky is the limit." for bilateral relations.
 Later on India has decided to buy Israeli anti-tank Spike missile instead of Javelin missile offered by the US which signifies the depth of Israel-India bilateral relation specially with BJP government in New Delhi.
-The contract is expected to be worth $525 million, with this Israel is India's second largest arm supplier after Russia.
+The contract is expected to be worth $525 million, making Israel India's second biggest arm supplier after Russia.

-Home Minister Rajnath Singh became the first Minister of Modi govt to visit Israel.
-His trip featured a series of high level meetings with top Israeli leadership including Defence Minister Moshe Yaalon, National Security Adviser Yossi Cohenand, Public Security Minister Yitzhak Aharonovich and the Prime Minister following which Netanyahu said that Indians and Israelis share the combination of ingenuity and continuity.
-It was the first visit of an Indian Home Minister to Israel since June 2000 when L K Advani visited Jerusalem, marking an upsurge in bilateral cooperation.
+Home Minister Rajnath Singh became the first minister of the Modi government to visit Israel.
+His trip featured a series of high level meetings with top Israeli leadership including Defence Minister Moshe Ya'alon, National Security Adviser Yossi Cohenand, Public Security Minister Yitzhak Aharonovich and the Prime Minister following which Netanyahu said that Indians and Israelis share the combination of ingenuity and continuity.
+It was the first visit of an Indian Home Minister to Israel since June 2000 when Lal Krishna Advani visited Jerusalem, marking an upsurge in bilateral cooperation.
 On the same day Modi met former Israeli President and Nobel laureate Shimon Peres in New Delhi.
 In the meeting Modi informed Peres about his strong desire to further expand and strengthen India's relations with Israel, both in traditional areas as well as in new areas of cooperation.